 As of 3 June 2016 we became an Accredited UK living wage employer.
 This means we are committed to ensuring that all our employees and contracted staff are paid at least the Living Wage.
 The Living Wage is an hourly rate set independently by the Living Wage Foundation and updated annually in November.
 It is calculated according to the basis cost of living in the UK and is separate from the National Minimum Wage and National Living Wage.
 Employers choose to pay the Living Wage on a voluntary basis.
 Our lowest rates of pay were considerably higher than the Living Wage but it has offered us a route to interact with our suppliers on an important issue.

-As part of our commitment towards a more diverse legal profession we offer mentoring and work experience to students who have overcome significant hurdles to reach this stage of their careers and who have no ready made networks within the legal world.
-We are currently working with Leaders Unlocked on a pilot project taking place during 2016-2017 where staff of Hickman & Rose work directly with young adults from under-represented groups to gain experience in the legal sector.
+As part of our commitment towards a more diverse legal profession we offer mentoring and work experience to students who have overcome significant hurdles to reach this stage of their careers and who have no ready-made networks within the legal world.
+We currently support Leaders Unlocked where staff of Hickman & Rose work directly with young adults from under-represented groups to gain experience in the legal sector.
 We welcome direct links with local schools and we enjoy speaking about the work that we do to school and college groups who are interested in a career in law.
+We recently provided a half-day introduction to the profession which included skills workshops and talks for students in the local community through Leaders Unlocked.